SianJMBrooke/Introduction_To_Git/Welcome-To-GitHub.md

 # Welcome to GitHub!

 GitHub is a code sharing site for programmers.
-Think of it as a combination of a cloud storage platform and a back-up service for all of your Social Data Science needs.
-Whilst there are virtual learning environments (such as Canvas) that are used throughout the University, learning GitHub is a fundamental part of collaboration in computational projects.
+Think of it as a combination of a cloud storage platform and a back-up service for all of your Computer Programming needs.
+Whilst there are virtual learning environments (such as Moodle) that are used throughout the University, learning GitHub is a fundamental part of collaboration in computational projects.
 We will be using GitHub throughout the course so it’s important we make sure you are familiar with how it works.

 This document serves as a theoretical introduction to GitHub.
-In the Admin repository (defined later) there are additional files that provide information on different ways you can use the platform.
+In this repository (defined later) there are additional files that provide information on different ways you can use the platform.

 ## What exactly is GitHub?
 At the centre of GitHub is Git, an open source project started by Linux creator Linus Torvalds.
 Git is a Version Control System (VCS), a category of software tools that help teams manage changes to source code over time.
 VSCs keep track of every modification to the code in a special kind of database.
 It’s a filing system for every draft of a document.